MGXlab/Viromics2024/index.md

 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}

-> ## Prerequisites
->
-> To be admitted to this module, you should have at least a basic-level knowledge of bash/linux command line.
-Alternatively, you can follow the self study material indicated in this link before the start of the module: https://github.com/waltercostamb/course_viral-microbiology_2023/blob/main/study_material.md
-{: .prereq}

 {% include links.md %}